motivatedsloth/jquery-restful/README.md

 This function is *not* called when a data object is provided.

 *uri* -optional- the url to use for submit and remove actions.
 If not provided the form action will be used

+*Note:* the onValidate, onSubmit, onFail, onReset, onDelete functions are all called in the context of the restful object.
+This exposes this.dirty and this.element.
+To prevent the page intercept set this.dirty to false.